A pioneering experiment combining single-antenna and aperture-synthesis data to measure Faraday rotation with GMIMS and the CGPS: The Data

 \subsection{DRAO Synthesis Telescope data}

-The aim of the CGPS was to map the key ISM constituents with $1'$ angular resolution in the portion of the Galactic plane visible from the Northern hemisphere.
-This included polarized and total continuum emission at 1420 MHz, 21-cm H{\textsc{i}} spectral line emission, and total intensity continuum emission at 408 MHz.
-The survey was completed between 1995 and 2010, and the data were observed in three phases covering different longitude ranges: (i) $74\arcdeg<\ell<147\arcdeg$ \citep{Taylor_2003}, this publication has a focus on the survey set up and a description of the data processing routines, (ii) expanded to $66\arcdeg<\ell<175\arcdeg$ plus a high-latitude extension from $\ell = 101\degr$ to $\ell = 116\degr$ up to $b = 17.5\degr$ \citep{Landecker_2010}, this publication concentrates on the linear polarization component, and (iii) further expanded to $52\arcdeg<\ell<193\arcdeg$ \citep{2017AJ....154..156T}, with this paper the 408~MHz survey was released.
+The aim of the CGPS was to map the key ISM constituents with $1'$ angular resolution in the portion of the Galactic plane visible from the Northern Hemisphere.
+This included polarized and total continuum emission at 1420 MHz, 21-cm H{\textsc{i}} spectral line emission, and total intensity continuum emission at 408~MHz.
+The survey was completed between 1995 and 2010, and the data were observed in three phases covering different longitude ranges: (i) $74\arcdeg<\ell<147\arcdeg$ \citep{Taylor_2003}, with a focus on the survey setup and a description of the data processing routines; (ii) expanded to $66\arcdeg<\ell<175\arcdeg$ with a high-latitude extension up to $b = 17.5\degr$ in the longitude range $101\arcdeg<\ell<116\arcdeg$ \citep{Landecker_2010}, concentrating on the linear polarization component; and (iii) further expanded to $52\arcdeg<\ell<193\arcdeg$ \citep{2017AJ....154..156T}.
+In this final paper the 408~MHz survey was released.
 At 1420~MHz the survey (not including two latitude extensions) covers $-3\arcdeg<b<5\arcdeg$ in latitude along the full longitude range.
-At 408~MHz the latitude coverage goes from $b = -6.5\degr$ up to $b = +8.5\degr$.
+At 408~MHz the latitude coverage is $-6.5\arcdeg<b<8.5\arcdeg$.

-The high resolution, interferometric component of the survey (which is the data set we use in this work) consists of observations with the DRAO ST. For the 1420 MHz continuum emission, the ST observed in four, 7.5 MHz bands within a 35 MHz window, centred at the 1420 MHz H{\textsc{i}} line \citep{Landecker_2010} in order to avoid radial smearing of the synthesized beam arising from imprecise delay compensation \citep{Elsmore_1966}.
+The high-resolution, interferometric component of the survey (which is the dataset we use in this work) consists of observations with the DRAO ST. For the 1420~MHz continuum emission, the ST observed in four 7.5 MHz bands within a 35~MHz window, centered at the 1420~MHz H{\textsc{i}} line \citep{Landecker_2010} in order to avoid radial smearing of the synthesized beam arising from imprecise delay compensation \citep{Elsmore_1966}.
 The angular resolution is 58$^{\prime\prime}\times58^{ \prime\prime}$cosec($\delta$) using natural weighting of the baselines, where $\delta$ is the declination.
-At 1420 MHz, the field of view is 107$^{\prime}$ in diameter at 50\% power.
+At 1420~MHz, the field of view is 107$^{\prime}$ in diameter at 50\% power.
 The survey specifications are summarized in Table~1 in L10.

 Following initial processing, the four frequency channels were combined for each field, and based on the primary beam attenuation pattern \citep{Taylor_2003} a weighting map was used to combine the ST fields into $5.12\arcdeg\times5.12\arcdeg$ mosaics.
-These published 1420 MHz CGPS Stokes $I$, $Q$ and $U$ data products are available from the Canadian Astronomy Data Centre (CADC).
+These published 1420~MHz CGPS Stokes $I$, $Q$ and $U$ data products are available from the Canadian Astronomy Data Centre (CADC).